Bernese Oberland Haute Route - East

 Plastic Bag to keep essentials dry

 Basic First Aid Kit.
-Including: antiseptic cream, throat lozenges, diarrhoea treatment (Imodium), painkillers, plasters and blister treatment, Insect repellent, and re-hydration salts (Dioralite).
+Including: antiseptic cream, throat lozenges, diarrhoea treatment (Imodium), painkillers, plasters and blister treatment (zinc oxide tape and Compeed), Insect repellent, and re-hydration salts (Dioralite).

 The following items are optional: